Rich Batsford: Musituality

 The Musituality project grew out of a series of concerts called "Music by Candlelight" St Mary's Church, Moseley, organised by Rich Batsford as part of the Moseley Festival.
-The concert held in July 2008 included a small choir called St Mary's Schola, which consists of a double quartet of singers drawn from St Mary's Church Choir, alongside performances of Qawwali and nasheed from Islamic vocal group A’ashiq Al Rasul.
+The concert held in July 2008 included a small choir called St Mary's Schola, which consists of a double quartet of singers drawn from St Mary's Church Choir, alongside performances of Qawwali and nasheed from Islamic vocal group A'ashiq Al Rasul.

 Inspired by the success of the event, in particular the coming together of Christian and Islamic elements in a Christian building, Mick Perrier of St Marys Schola and Amran Ellahi of A’ashiq Al Rasul joined with Rich Batsford to create Musituality—a portmanteau combining the words music and spirituality.
 The project was launched to a full capacity audience at Birmingham Cathedral in 2009 in a concert well received by the local music community.

 A further concert in 2010 at the Birmingham Buddhist Centre saw the same collaboration.

 Personal life

 Batsford stood as candidate for the Green Party in Acocks Green ward in the 2004 local government elections.
-In 2012 he emigrated to Adelaide, Australia, where he is training for ordination into the Triratna Buddhist Order.
+In 2012 he emigrated to Adelaide, Australia, where he became involved with the Adelaide Buddhist Centre.
+He was ordained into the Triratna Buddhist Order as Dhammacārī Sarvadarśin ("Sarvadarśin" being a name meaning "all seeing") in New South Wales.

+He developed Dupuytren's contracture, for which he underwent successful surgery at Queen Elizabeth Hospital, Adelaide in 2013.